Roman Egypt: Society

 The social structure in Aegyptus under the Romans was both unique and complicated.
 On the one hand, the Romans continued to use many of the same organizational tactics that were in place under the leaders of the Ptolemaic period.
-At the same time, the Romans saw the Greeks in Aegyptus as “Egyptians”, an idea that both the native Egyptians and Greeks would have rejected.
+At the same time, the Romans saw the Greeks in Aegyptus as "Egyptians", an idea that both the native Egyptians and Greeks would have rejected.
 To further compound the whole situation, Jews, who themselves were very Hellenized overall, had their own communities, separate from both Greeks and native Egyptians.

+Most inhabitants were peasants, many working as tenant-farmers for high rents in kind, cultivating sacred land belonging to temples or public land formerly belonging to the Egyptian monarchy.
+The division between the rural life of the villages, where the Egyptian language was spoken, and the metropolis, where the citizens spoke Koine Greek and frequented the Hellenistic gymnasia, was the most significant cultural division in Roman Egypt, and was not dissolved by the Constitutio Antoniniana of 212, which made all free Egyptians Roman citizens.
+There was considerable social mobility however, accompanying mass urbanization, and participation in the monetized economy and literacy in Greek by the peasant population was widespread.

 The Romans began a system of social hierarchy that revolved around ethnicity and place of residence.
 Other than Roman citizens, a Greek citizen of one of the Greek cities had the highest status, and a rural Egyptian would be in the lowest class.
 In between those classes was the metropolite, who was almost certainly of Hellenic origin.
 Gaining citizenship and moving up in ranks was very difficult and there were not many available options for ascendancy.

 One of the routes that many followed to ascend to another caste was through enlistment in the army.
 Although only Roman citizens could serve in the legions, many Greeks found their way in.
 The native Egyptians could join the auxiliary forces and attain citizenship upon discharge.
 The different groups had different rates of taxation based on their social class.
-The Greeks were exempt from the poll tax, while Hellenized inhabitants of the nome capitals were taxed at a lower rate than the native Egyptians, who could not enter the army, and paid the full poll tax.
+Roman citizens and citizens of Alexandria were exempted from the poll tax.
+Hellenized inhabitants of the nome capitals paid a low rate of poll tax, while native Egyptians paid a higher rate.
+Native Egyptians were barred from serving in the army, and there were other defined legal distinctions between the classes.
+Within the mētropoleis there was a Hellenic socio-political élite, an urban land-owning aristocracy that dominated Egypt by the 2nd and throughout the 3rd centuries through their large private estates.